Mason Impact for Students

 - Feasibility reports.

-Find out more from the Mason Innovation eXchange (The MIX).
+Find out more from the Office of Entrepreneurship and Innovation and the Mason Innovation eXchange (The MIX).

 Students can take classes and conduct research almost anywhere in the world through Mason's Global Education Office.
 You can select a course by:

 Note: Not every global experience requires a project.
 If you are looking for a project-based course to recieve Mason Impact transcript designation, please talk to your advisor or contact firstname.lastname@example.org.
 Find out more about becoming a global citizen and scholar by contacting the Global Education Office.

 Through a Summer Team Impact Project, the Department of Bioengineering and the School of Dance collaborated on research into sensorimotor learning.
 Colleagues from the Department of Psychology and Mason's SMART Lab also participated.